anesthetice/Beaulieu-Automation/README.md

   [expression]         // Binds an expression to a key press
 }
 Print [string]         // Prints a message to the console
-PrintClipboard         // Prints the contents of the clipboard
+Println [string]       // Appends a newline to the printed message PrintClipboard         // Prints the contents of the clipboard
 Scroll [int]           // Scrolls by the specified amount
 ```